-Term Definition Ownership/responsibility The area where the station and interchange interacts with the local context Station The station building and all service facilities required for the operation of the metro, including the entries and exits, and under the direct responsibility of the contracted operator.
+Term Definition Ownership/responsibility Station The station building and all service facilities required for the operation of the metro, including the entries and exits, and under the direct responsibility of the contracted operator.
 The station is within the interchange area, and includes the area directly owned by TfNSW as part of Sydney Metro or Sydney Trains, including the ground plane that will be used for over station development, the licensed maintenance area, and any other areas required for station operation.
 One or more of the following:Sydney Metro operator.TfNSW.Other transport operators.
-Interchange The area and assets that far public transport network, to to urban centres by providi Interchange The area and assets that facilitate easy, safe and intuitive customer access to and egress from the public transport network, transfer between modes by accessible paths, entry to urban centres, and an efficient customer journey.
+Interchange The area and assets that facilitate easy, safe and intuitive customer access to and egress from the public transport network, transfer between modes by accessible paths, entry to urban centres, and an efficient customer journey.
 The interchange includes the station (see to right).
 The interchange can have multiple sites that may not be connected, and includes areas that are owned by other stakeholders.
 One or more of the following: Sydney Metro operator.
 TfNSW.
 Other transport operators.
 Local council.
 Private property owners.
-P Station The station build and all service fare required for the operation of Precinct The area that influences and interacts with the station and interchange, within the local context.
+Precinct The area that influences and interacts with the station and interchange, within the local context.
 The interchange provides a transport access focal point for the precinct, serving key attractions and generating opportunities for land use change and place-making opportunities within the precinct.
 The precinct includes areas that are owned by other stakeholders.
-One or more of the following:TfNSW.Local council.Private property owners.
+One or more of the following: TfNSW.
+Local council.
+Private property owners.
 Catchment The station walking catchment is generally within an 800-metre walk of the station.
 For suburban stations the catchment and the precinct may be the same.
 For urban stations the precinct will generally be smaller than the catchment.
 The Project may seek greater catchment areas to assess specific outcomes, such as parking impacts on local streets.
 The cycling catchment for Sydney Metro stations is taken as 2.5 kilometres, due to their proximity to each other and potential destinations along the network.
 This is a comfortable 10-minute bike ride for an average rider.
-One or more of the following:TfNSW.Local council.Private property owners.
-KEY
+One or more of the following: TfNSW.
+Local council.
+Private property owners.

-For Epping, Chatswood, Martin Place, Central, Sydenham and Bankstown Stations, many customers will transfer within the boundaries of the station - both between Sydney Trains services and between Sydney Trains and Sydney Metro services.
-This IAP acknowledges the need to consider the broader principles of customer transfer as an integral part of station design
+^{} For Epping, Chatswood, Martin Place, Central, Sydenham and Bankstown Stations, many customers will transfer within the boundaries of the station - both between Sydney Trains services and between Sydney Trains and Sydney Metro services.
+This IAP acknowledges the need to consider the broader principles of customer transfer as an integral part of station design.